astronomer/docs/astro/develop-project.md

 #### Step 2: Update Dockerfile

-1. Replace the entire contents of `Dockerfile` using the following steps.
-Retain any previous build steps you may have already added so you can add them again later.
+1. Optional.
+Copy any build steps you already have in your `Dockerfile` and save them for later.

 2. In your `Dockerfile`, add `AS stage` to the `FROM` line which specifies your Runtime image.
 For example, if you use Runtime 5.0.0, your `FROM` line would be: